groveld/website-nathalie/content/blog/nbts/index.md

 ---
-title: New Beginnings: The Sequel
+title: "New Beginnings: The Sequel"
 date: "2021-03-28T22:40:32.169Z"
 description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 ---